Azathothas/Stars/README.md

 - [stamparm/maltrail](https://github.com/stamparm/maltrail) – Malicious traffic detection system
 - [stark0de/nginxpwner](https://github.com/stark0de/nginxpwner) – Nginxpwner is a simple tool to look for common Nginx misconfigurations and vulnerabilities.
 - [sting8k/BurpSuite_403Bypasser](https://github.com/sting8k/BurpSuite_403Bypasser) – Burpsuite Extension to bypass 403 restricted directory
+- [stolk/sotrace](https://github.com/stolk/sotrace) – Traces the shared-object dependencies of a binary, and graphs them.
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) – Streamlink is a CLI utility which pipes video streams from various services into a video player
 - [swisskyrepo/GraphQLmap](https://github.com/swisskyrepo/GraphQLmap) – GraphQLmap is a scripting engine to interact with a graphql endpoint for pentesting purposes. - Do not use for illegal testing ;)
 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) – A list of useful payloads and bypass for Web Application Security and Pentest/CTF